 A thorough consideration of the factors involved should ultimately lead to well-informed choices that best suit your firm’s requirements.
 While the following presents a general discussion of the considerations, you should discuss your situation with your insurance agent or underwriter.

-- Annual firm revenue.
+1. Annual firm revenue.
 This amount is a good starting point in considering how much protection your firm should have.
-CAMICO’s data on the limits chosen by approximately 8,000 policyholder firms is presented in the following “Policy Limit to Firm Revenue” table for comparison purposes.
+CAMICO’s data on the limits chosen by approximately 8,000 policyholder firms is presented in the table below for comparison purposes.
 The table shows the distribution of per-claim policy limits selected by insured firms according to their annual revenue range.